SS Finland: World War I

 After her Olympic charter ended, Finland returned to her usual New York–Antwerp route until the outbreak of war in Europe in August 1914.
 The Red Star liner, still sailing from New York, shifted to call at Liverpool beginning 22 August for two roundtrips.
 Next moved to Mediterranean service, Finland sailed from New York to Naples and Piraeus starting in November 1914.
 To complete her third and final circuit to the Mediterranean, she began her last voyage from Italy back to New York on 24 March 1915.

 By early May, Finland and sister ship Kroonland had both been chartered to the IMM subsidiary Panama Pacific Line for New York to San Francisco service via the Panama Canal.
 The trips took about 17 days each way and called at either Los Angeles or San Diego on both eastbound and westbound trips.

 Finland was next chartered to the American Line, yet another IMM subsidiary, for service from New York to Falmouth and London beginning on 26 October.
 After completing two circuits, the liner was returned to New York–Liverpool service on 19 January 1916.
-At some point during this period, Finland was equipped with four 4 in guns, manned by members of the U.S. Navy's Naval Armed Guard.
+At some point during this period, Finland was equipped with four 4 in guns and crewed by members of the U.S. Navy's Naval Armed Guard.

 On 18 December 1916, during an eastbound journey, Finland was halted by a French warship.
 According to Marjorie Crocker, an American woman headed for refugee work in Paris, the cruiser had fired a shot across the bow of Finland, and then queried the officers of the liner.
 After allowing Finland to go on her way, the French ship circled around several times, then headed off first in one direction and then another, as if, according to Crocker, it were searching for something.

 King George V (center foreground, with beard) inspects gun crews aboard Finland in Liverpool on 15 May 1917.

 Finland was still in New York–Liverpool service when the United States declared war on the German Empire in April 1917.
 The United States Army, needing transports to get its men and materiel to France, had a select committee of shipping executives pore over registries of American shipping.
 On 28 May, the committee selected Finland and thirteen other American-flagged ships that were sufficiently fast, could carry enough coal in their bunkers for transatlantic crossings, and, most importantly, were in port or not far at sea.
 After Finland discharged her last load of passengers, she was officially handed over to the Army at noon on 2 June, the last of the fourteen ships acquired.